Kavu: Snake Groves

 A Sarpa Kavu (meaning Abode of Snakes) is a traditional natural sacred space seen near traditional homes in Kerala state of South India.
-The site is believed to be inhabited by snakes, and the area usually contains a representation of Manasa ('Goddess of the Snakes'), Naga Raja (King of the Snakes) and other Naga Devatas (snake deities), where offerings and rites are performed during special ceremonies.
+The site is believed to be inhabited by snakes, and the area usually contains a representation of Nagayakshis ('Goddess of the Snakes'), Naga Raja (King of the Snakes) and other Naga Devatas (snake deities), where offerings and rites are performed during special ceremonies.
 This is a Hindu ritual performed by certain sects of Nambudiris, and all castes hold the Sarpa Kavu in reverence, with access forbidden to the area unless for due ceremonies.

 Brahmin mythology says that Kerala was created from the Arabian Sea and given to the Brahmins (Nambudiris) as a "donation" by Parasurama to save himself from the sins of killing numerous kshathriya kings.
 The land was full of forests and poisonous snakes were found in plenty.
 So the Brahmins refused to stay there.
 Parasurama requested Lord Shiva to provide a solution.
 Shiva told Parasurama to start worshipping Manasa, Anantha and Vasuki the king of snakes.
 Parasurama did so and they advised him to start snake worship in Kerala and provide some forest especially for snakes in the form of Sarppakkavu (Snake forests).
 Parasurama later installed the idols of Goddess Manasa, Anantha and Vasuki at Mannarassala (near Harippadu in Alappuzha district) and Vettikkottu (near Kayamkulam in Alappuzha district) and started worshipping them.
 The Brahmins also worshipped Goddess Manasa, Anantha and Vasuki and the pleased snake deities made Kerala suitable for living.

 Sarpa Kavus even help in soil and water conservation besides preserving its rich biological wealth.
 The ponds and streams adjoining the groves are perennial water sources.
 These are the last resorts to many of the animals and birds for their water requirements, especially during summer.
 Sacred groves also enrich the soil through its rich litter composition.
 The nutrients generated thus are not only recycled within the sacred grove ecosystem but also find their way into the adjoining agroeco systems.